sergio-sastre/AndroidUiTestingUtils/README.md

 ```

 ## Screenshot testing examples
 The examples use [pedrovgs/Shot](https://github.com/pedrovgs/Shot).
-It'd also work with Facebook [screenshot-tests-for-android](https://github.com/facebook/screenshot-tests-for-android) or with a custom screenshot testing solution.
+It'd also work with any other on-device screenshot testing framework, like Facebook [screenshot-tests-for-android](https://github.com/facebook/screenshot-tests-for-android), Dropbox [Dropshots](https://github.com/dropbox/dropshots) or with a custom screenshot testing solution.

 ### Activity
 ```kotlin